nikhiljain1203/ProductService_Proxy/README.md

 1) If Token Valid ->
    a) If role matches or not, If yes -- allow else deny
 2) If Token invalid -> deny

+1. When a [product is saved it should be saved in ES as well
+2. When someone searches for product, you return all products where either the title contains that string or description contains that string via ElasticSearch